 George and Laura Bush are moving to Mayflower Estates, a little known Preston Hollow estate area neighborhood of just over 100 houses.
+Packing can bring added stress to the moving process, but don’t worry ADTMoving teams can do the packing for you,their move experts have extensive packing training, and can prepare your belongings for a safe move.
 The neighborhood’s anonymity is understandable, but still remarkable considering it is the location of the two largest estate properties in Dallas – the Hicks Estate on 25 acres and the Phillips Estate on 15 acres.
 What better place to enjoy some degree of privacy than a neighborhood so discreet that a 25 acre estate goes unnoticed.

 The Tollway is a boundary on the east which prohibits any access in that direction, and Walnut Hill Lane is on the south which only allows access from Gaywood and Holloway that loop across each other.
 The access from the north is too confusing to explain.
 As you can see, Mayflower Estates deviates from the standard Dallas grid.